DimaPhil/CategorizationPoll/README.md

 # CategorizationPoll

-A tool for providing categories to tasks for [Codefights](https://codefights.com)
+A tool for providing categories for tasks at [Codefights](https://codefights.com)